route1337/chef-cookbook-sshconfig/README.md

-Chef Cookbook - r1337-SSH Configuration
+Chef Cookbook - SSH Configuration
 ==============
 This Chef cookbook will configure SSH on Linux servers to be compliant with Route 1337 security policies.
 There are a few versions of the configuration depending on the recipe that is chosen